AslanDing/AslanDing.github.io/_pages/about.md

 Education
 ---------
-In 2018, he graduated from [Chongqing University](https://www.cqu.edu.cn) majored in Electronic Science and Technology.
+In 2018, he graduated from Chongqing University[(CQU)](https://www.cqu.edu.cn) majored in Electronic Science and Technology.
 After that, he graduated from the University of Electronic Science and Technology of China [(UESTC)](https://www.uest.edu.cn) with a master's degree in 2021.
 His supervisor was [Dr. Yali Zheng](http://www.uestc-vml.net/) and research topic was Human mesh recovery.
 Now, he is a phd student in Florida International University [(FIU)](https://www.fiu.edu), Supervisor [Dr. Dongsheng Luo](https://users.cs.fiu.edu/~dluo/).
 Research area are related to XAI, Time Series Learning, Graph Neural Network, Self-Supervised Learning, GenAI.